-Which type of crime can I get compensation for?
+For what type of crime can I get compensation?

 Greek legislation on the compensation of victims of violent crime includes the following crimes committed in Greece:

-Which type of injury can I get compensation for?
+For which type of injury can I get compensation?

 For any offence committed intentionally, using physical violence or the threat of physical violence, and resulting in the death or a severe physical or mental condition of the victim; and for any offence committed intentionally, using physical violence or the threat of physical violence, and punishable by a longer term of imprisonment (kátheirxi).

-Can I get compensation if I’m a relative or dependant of a victim who has died as a result of a crime?
+Can I get compensation if I am a relative or dependant of a victim who has died as a result of a crime?
 Which relatives or dependants can get compensation?

-Compensation is available for members of the victim’s family, that is, a spouse, a person living with the victim in a steady and continuous relationship of heterosexual or homosexual commitment, a fiancé, relatives by blood or by marriage in the direct line, adoptive parents and adopted children, siblings, spouses or fiancés of siblings, and dependants of the victim in addition to his or her dependent children and parents.
+Compensation is available for members of the victim’s family, that is, a spouse, a person living with the victim in a steady and continuous relationship of heterosexual or homosexual commitment, a fiancé, relatives by blood or by marriage in the direct line, adoptive parents and adopted children, siblings, spouses or fiancés of siblings, and dependants of the victim in addition to any dependent children and parents..

-Can I get compensation if I’m a relative or dependant of a victim who has survived?
+Can I get compensation if I am a relative or dependant of a victim who has survived?
 Which relatives or dependants can get compensation in this case?

-In this case, only the person directly injured, i.e. the victim himself or herself, is entitled to compensation.
+In this case, only the person directly injured, i.e. the victims themselves, is entitled to compensation.

-Can I get compensation if I’m not a national of an EU country?
+Can I get compensation if I am not a national of an EU country?

-The Greek Compensation Authority (Archí Apozimíosis) compensates victims of crimes of intentional violence if the act is committed in Greece and the victim’s place of residence (katoikía) or habitual residence (siníthi diamoní) is in Greece or in the territory of another EU Member State.
+The Greek Compensation Authority (Archí Apozimíosis) compensates victims of crimes of intentional violence if the act is committed in Greece and the victim’s place of residence (katoikía) or habitual residence (siníthi diamoní) is in Greece, in the territory of another EU Member State or in a third country in the cases provided for in Article 323A of the Criminal Code.
 No distinction is made between EU and non-EU nationals.

 Do I have to have reported the crime to the police first, to be able to claim compensation?

-Yes, to the public prosecutor or the police within five days, because otherwise it may not be possible to locate the offender.
-If reasons of force majeure have prevented you from reporting the criminal offence committed against you, the five-day time-limit starts to run once those reasons cease to apply.
+Yes, to the public prosecutor or the police within three months, because otherwise it may not be possible to locate the offender.
+If reasons of force majeure have prevented you from reporting the criminal offence committed against you, the three-month time-limit starts to run once those reasons cease to apply.

 Do I have to await the outcome of any police investigations or criminal proceedings before I can claim?